imevanc/casenator/README.md

 - 🦧 **CobolCase** - Format string in `COBOL-CASE`.
 - 🐫 **LeetSpeak** - Make everything `1337 5p34k`.
 - 🦄 **ConvertWithCustomDelimiter** - Convert any string to `custom-delimiter where - is the new delimiter`.
+- 🛠️ **TransformArrayStrings** - Transform an array of strings into various cases.

 ---